 - Improving existing analytical methods to detect particular drugs, ex.
 GH, IGF-1, EPO, hCG.

-- Critical reviews to support interpretation of laboratory data.
+- Critical reviews to support the interpretation of laboratory data.

 - Alternative specimens, (ex. oral fluid, dried blood/plasma spots) for testing.